Here's what you need to know about OLED screen burn-in

 Turning down the brightness (controlled by "OLED Light" on LG's sets, and Brightness on Sonys) will help, especially when you're watching the content that causes the image retention.
 Choosing a dimmer picture mode, like Cinema instead of Vivid, has the same effect.
 You'd only need to do this when watching something that causes image retention, like a video game for 6 hours every night, or 24-hour cable news for 24 hours straight.

-Pretty much all OLED TVs also have user settings to minimize the chance of uneven wear/burn-in.
+Pretty much all OLED TVs also have user settings to minimize the chance of uneven wear or burn-in.
 One is called something like "Screen Shift" (on LGs) or "Pixel Shift" (on Sonys), which moves the image slightly around the screen.
 They also have built-in screen savers that pop up after extended idle time.
 You should also enable screen savers on connected devices like game consoles and streamers.

 To remove image retention, the TVs can also perform "refreshers" on a daily or longer-term basis.
 On Sony TVs the feature is called "Panel Refresh," and LG calls it "Pixel Refresher."
 It can be run manually if you notice image retention or, in the case of LG, you'll get a reminder to run it after 2,000 hours.